 Through readings from disciplines of music, dance, philosophy, social science, literature, and other fields of study, this course examines how we recognize – or decide – whether something is a voice or not.
 Along the way, we will also consider the stakes of creating and manipulating voices.
-In our readings and viewing/listening assignments, we will encounter voice in a variety of forms, including (but not limited to) the voices of song, animals, machines, orators, ventriloquists, musical instruments, and the divine.
+In our readings and viewing/listening assignments, we will encounter voices in a variety of forms, including (but not limited to) those of song, animals, machines, orators, ventriloquists, musical instruments, and the divine.
 We will explore the ways in which voices bring together media forms, engage the senses, make use of silence, and craft social, cultural, racial, sexual, political, and religious narratives.
 Do voices have to have sound?
 Do they have to have bodies, and if not, then what does it mean for a voice to be without a body?
-Why do we sometimes find the attribution of certain voices to certain sources confusing – or disturbing?
+Why do we sometimes find the attribution of certain voices to certain sources confusing, or perhaps disturbing?
 Powerful?
-Perhaps even dangerous?
+Even dangerous?

 (No prior experience with musical notation is required for this course.)